Diocese of Belleville

-The Diocese of Belleville (Diœcesis Bellevillensis) is a Latin Church ecclesiastical territory, or diocese, of the Catholic Church in the Southern Illinois region of the United States.
-It is a suffragan see in the ecclesiastical province of the metropolitan Archdiocese of Chicago.

-The mother church for the diocese is the Cathedral of Saint Peter in Belleville.
+The Diocese of Belleville (Diœcesis Bellevillensis) is a Roman Catholic diocese in the Southern Illinois region of the United States.
+It is a suffragan see of the Archdiocese of Chicago.
+The mother church is the Cathedral of Saint Peter in Belleville.

 History

 1600 to 1700

 During the 17th century, the Illinois Country was part of the French colony of New France.
 The Diocese of Quebec, which had jurisdiction over the colony, sent numerous French missionaries to the region.
-It was estimated that 15,000 to 20,000 Native American converts and French trappers and settlers throughout the region were tended to by these Jesuit missionaries.

-The French missionary Claude-Jean Allouez was stationed at Kaskaskia, Illinois, for eight weeks from June to August 1673 before returning to St. Francis Xavier Mission near De Pere, Wisconsin.

-Illinois has some of the oldest catholic churches in the American Midwest.
-The records of the church of Kaskaskia, dating back to 1695, name Jacques Gravier as the missionary priest.
+According to most sources, the French Jesuit Jacques Marquette was the first missionary in present-day Illinois, building the Immaculate Conception Chapel in Kaskasia in 1675.Some research claims that the Jesuit Claude Allouez spent two months in 1673 in Kaskaskia, performing missionary work.

 French missionaries opened the Cahokia mission of Holy Family in 1699.
 At that time, the Catholics of Cahokia and the surrounding territory, including the city of St. Louis across the river, were attended to by Father De Saintpierre.

+An estimated 15,000 to 20,000 Native American converts and French trappers and settlers inhabited ithe region, served by the Jesuit missionaries.